 top of page

-Clara Shuku Mokri is an Indonesian-Iranian photographer, documentary filmmaker, cinematographer and surfer from Los Angeles, living in Santa Cruz, CA. She received her BA from Yale University in 2018, where she was a member of the Yale Women's Basketball team, and her MJ in Documentary Filmmaking at the UC Berkeley Graduate School of Journalism in 2021.
+Clara Shuku Mokri is an Indonesian-Iranian photographer, documentary filmmaker and surfer from Los Angeles, living in Santa Cruz, CA. She received her BA from Yale University in 2018, where she was a member of the Varsity Women's Basketball team, and her MJ in Documentary Filmmaking at The University of California, Berkeley in 2021.

-Her work centers around character-driven stories that draw attention to larger societal issues, particularly as they pertain to the environment, immigration and sports.
-Stylistically, her work includes a lot of color, symmetry and a combination of dramatic natural light and strobes.
+Her work centers around character-driven stories that draw attention to larger societal issues, particularly as they pertain to gender, immigration, climate change, the environment and sports.

-She has published photography in The New York Times, TIME Magazine, The Guardian, The Players' Tribune, The New Yorker, The Atlantic, Bloomberg Businessweek, The Wall Street Journal, NBC News, Vice, California Sunday, New York Magazine, Mother Jones, The San Francisco Chronicle and The Pulitzer Center, among others.
-In 2019, one of her photographs was included in TIME's Best Photojournalism of the Year.
+She has published photography in The New York Times, TIME Magazine, The Guardian, The Players' Tribune, The Atlantic, Bloomberg Businessweek, The Wall Street Journal and Vice, among others.

 She was the co-director and cinematographer the short documentary, Anchored Out, which was acquired by The New Yorker in 2022 and was nominated for an International Documentary Association award in 2021.